British Airways Johannesburg-London flights in disarray

 At around 9.30pm the passengers were told to leave the aircraft as it was being delayed overnight.
 They were taken to hotels.

-The passenger said: “To compound it all – sitting opposite me, a mum and her very tired son who had been on that turned-around flight, so by now had spent 13 hours on two BA planes to nowhere.”
+Ms Stone said: “To compound it all – sitting opposite me, a mum and her very tired son who had been on that turned-around flight, so by now had spent 13 hours on two BA planes to nowhere.”

 Passengers were later told by BA: “Despite our best efforts, we’ve made the difficult decision to delay your departure overnight.